 There’s no question that lower-mileage drivers benefit the most from Metromile.
 The company’s CEO Dan Preston stated that in 2014, “If you’re driving under 5,000 miles per year, you will save 40 to 50 percent on your car insurance.”

 Beyond that 5,000 mile mark, Metromile hasn’t publicly stated what they consider “low mileage.”

 The average household drives about 12,000 miles per year, per vehicle.
 If you’re somewhere below that figure, I’d give Metromile a shot.

 Shopping around for auto insurance should be on everyone’s annual financial checklist because it’s a simple way to save big bucks.

 Because Metromile is a tech company, it’s easy to get a quote.
 Just go to Metromile.com and have your car’s vehicle identification number (VIN) ready.
 Also, have your driver’s license number (and your spouse’s) on hand.

 Metromile and Root are often lumped together because they are the biggest startups in the “insurtech” industry.

-Root is quite a bit different in that it isn’t based on a pay-per-mile model, but rather on driving behavior.
+Root is quite a bit different in that it isn’t based on a pay-per-mile model, but rather on driving behavior (see our in-depth review of Root).
 The company considers factors such as braking, speed of turns, driving times, and route consistency.
 Root’s goal is to create an entire customer base of good drivers, and the company charges those good drivers much lower premiums.